vapourlang/vapour-website/blog/2024-release.md

 }
 ```

-The above error genuinely does not give any indication as to the location
+The above produces an error that genuinely does not give any indication as to the location
-of the error, even with `options(error = traceback)`.
+of it in the source code, even with `options(error = traceback)`.
-I've have already spent too many afternoons trying to identify the offending
+I have already spent too many afternoons trying to identify the offending
 `if` statement in large codebases.

 We should not have to advocate for `if(isTRUE(NA)){}`, it's a failure of the